braunefe/BWEeval/README.md

 #### Run

 * To reproduce the numbers in the paper run __make__
-	* run make again to print the table
 	* use -j n to run on n threads
 	* use DEVICE=gpu to run maxmarg on GPU
 	* runtime on cpu with 4 threads around 1 day
+	* run make again to print the table with results

 ```
 	make -j 4 DEVICE=cpu